bluesillybeard/Box2D.zig/readme.md

 - translate the entire samples app
     - Quite a bit of an undertaking, but I think it wouldn't be too hard.
 - there are a lot of TODOs regaurding automatic validation of the binding
+- package this into various places
+    - build.zig.zon
+    -

 ## Update checklist
 When we update the Box2D version, we need to do this set of steps: